aiQA012/CollabCoder/index.md

    - Did AI help you deal with the conflicts between each other?
    - Do you use the AIcoder frequently?
 Why?
    - Do you feel that AIcoder helps you improve your coding efficiency and collaboration efficiency?
-   - Do you feel it becomes faster after codebook forming, how?
+   - Do you feel it becomes faster after codebook forming, how? -->

 ### ExC:

+**Creating the Codebook**

 1. The first coder marks up the first two interview transcripts individually (with ai model training), another coder can take a rest. (~10-15 mins).
 2. The second coder marks up the two interview transcripts individually (with the same ai model training), another coder can take a rest. (~10-15 mins).
 3. Discuss the codes you have found, and create one codebook (combining all the codes/subcodes from two materials) like the following (~30-40 mins):